-Oftentimes the cost of using just one image, where you don’t have the proper copyright, license or model release can be thousands of dollars.
-This means that the money you think you saved, actually end up being a huge expense instead.
+Oftentimes the cost of using just one image, where you don’t have the proper copyright, license, or model release can be thousands of dollars.
+This means that the money you think you saved, actually ends up being a huge expense instead.

 3. YAY IMAGES

 If you want to try out Jumpstory for free for 7 days, simply click here to sign up …

 Jonathan Løw is the co-founder of JumpStory.

 He is one of Denmark’s most well-known entrepreneurs and business authors.
 He has been nominated as Entrepreneur of the Year and is amongst Denmark’s 100 most promising leaders according to a major Danish business newspaper.